-where $\mathcal{S}'(\R)$ denotes the class of tempered distributions.
-The modulation spaces can be equipped with the norms
+where $\mathcal{S}'(\R)$ denotes the class of tempered distributions. $M^p(\R)$ can be equipped with the norm

 Let us emphasize that we are exclusively interested in the modulation spaces with parameter $p \in [1,2]$.
 We will thus always be working with functions rather than abstract distributions.
-In particular, the following simple inclusion holds (cf.~Proposition 1.7 on p.~408 of \cite{toft2004continuity}):
+In particular, the following simple inclusion holds (cf.~\cite[Proposition~1.7 on p.~408]{toft2004continuity}):

 where $p' \in [2,\infty]$ denotes the H{\"o}lder conjugate of $p$ and where we have equality as sets if $p = 2$.
 We observe that the above inclusion implies that $M^p(\R) \subset L^2(\R)$, for $p \in [1,2]$, such that the application of the Gabor transform to signals $f \in M^p(\R)$ is well-defined.